arturcp/github-pr-watcher/README.md

 }
 ```

-The token needs to have the `repo` scope to be able to fetch the pull requests.
+The token needs to have the `repo` and `read:org` scopes to be able to fetch the pull requests.
+You can [create your tokens here](https://github.com/settings/tokens).

 The `organization` parameter is optional and can be used to filter the pull requests by organization, leave it blank if you want to see all pull requests.

 # Resources